nodekit-io/nodekit-cli/templates-build/doc/readme.md

         # Create a nodekit project
         nodekit create myApp com.myCompany.myApp myApp
         cd myApp
-        # Add camera plugin to the project and remember that in config.xml
+        # Add camera plugin to the project and remember that in nodekit.json
         nodekit plugin add nodekit-plugin-camera --save
-        # Add camera plugin to the project and remember that in config.xml.
+        # Add camera plugin to the project and remember that in nodekit.json.
 Use npm install to fetch.
         nodekit plugin add nodekit-plugin-camera --save --fetch
-        # Add android platform to the project and remember that in config.xml
+        # Add android platform to the project and remember that in nodekit.json
         nodekit platform add android --save
-        # Add android platform to the project and remember that in config.xml.
+        # Add android platform to the project and remember that in nodekit.json.
 Use npm install to fetch.
         nodekit platform add android --save --fetch
         # Check to see if your system is configured for building android platform.
         nodekit requirements android